Homeschool Programs include a living history demonstration,

 Program Time: 1:30 p.m. – 3:00 p.m.

-March 3, 2014 – Women at War: Explore the lives of the brave women who have served our country in difficult times.
-Students will discover the trials and tribulations of Clara Barton, Rosie the Riveter and others through interactions with historical interpreters, activities and much more.
-(Ages 8-14)
+Explore the lives of brave women who have served our country in difficult times.
+Students will discover the trials of Rosie the Riveter, Clara Barton and others though feature exhibits, historical interpreters, and hands-on activities.
+(Ages 6-12)